 The remaining sections of the paper are organized as follows.
 Section 2 reviews related literature about managerial characteristics and corporate control activity.
 Section 3 describes our sample selection and data gathering.
-Section 4 analyzes the gains received by target CEOs as a result of the acquisitions.
-Section 5 concludes.
+Section 4 describes the gains received by target CEOs as a result of the acquisitions, and section 5 presents a regression analysis of the tradeoffs among different types of gains.
+Section 6 concludes.